Midyear Meeting

 - Between Internalisation and Externalisation: Border Walls as the Ultimate Manifestation of a 'Shifting Border' - Maciej Grześkowiak

-- (Re)Creating the Souk of Aleppo: Protecting the Process of Culture Under International Law - Helena von Nagy
+- (Re)Creating the Souk of Aleppo: Reinforcing Protections for Culture-as-Process Under International Law - Helena von Nagy

 - Discussant - Rabiat Akande